cosmos-for/colottery/contracts/lottery/README.md

    Regular draws, for instance, at 22:00 (automated through Oracle if possible, manual as an alternative).

 3. Prize
-   The prize pool for each round is funded by the purchase amounts.
-80% of the current round's funds will be used as rewards, 10% will be allocated to the monthly jackpot
+   The prize pool for each round is funded by the purchase amounts. the jackpot wins the all funds of the lottery.

 4. Period：
    There are three types of Lottery periods: Day (DAY), Month (MONTH), and Year (YEAR).
 Additional periods like Hour (HOUR) and Week (WEEK) can be added if required.